imohanvadivel/deskblocks-docs/src/routes/home.md

 Then, import global styles in your `main.ts` file to start using Deskblocks components:

 ```bash
 import "deskblocks/globalStyles";
 ```

 <Info type="warning" header="Note:">

-The official [zoho extension toolkit](https://www.npmjs.com/package/zoho-extension-toolkit) only supports React and does not works with Deskblocks.
+The official [Zoho Extension Toolkit](https://www.npmjs.com/package/zoho-extension-toolkit) CLI does not support Deskblocks.
+To use Deskblocks, you’ll need to either use the provided starter template or set up your own custom build tool.

 </Info>